kbventures/mtrade-frontend/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] My code does not generate any new warnings or errors
 - [ ] New and existing unit tests pass locally with my changes (if relevant)
+- [ ] Check that Vercel preview branch is running without errors